mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 > Replace {INGRESS_STATIC_IP} with the IP you got in the previous steps.

-Notice `externalTrafficPolicy: Local`, which is important so that the real IPs for the incoming requests are logged in the ingress controller, instead of the IPs in the local cluster.
+Notice `externalTrafficPolicy: Local`, which is important so that the real IPs for the incoming requests are logged in the ingress controller, instead of the local cluster.

 Now the NGINX ingress controller can be deployed to the cluster: